lucagiorgino/dif-hackathon-did-pilot/frontend/README.md

 Let's go into some detail.

 DIDPilot works by asking its users to review each entity who they have an interaction with.
-Every interaction and review is saved on the recipient DWN, so when you want to get that DID reviews, DIDPilot simply asks DID's nodes to send them back.
+Every interaction and review is saved on the recipient DWN, so when you want to get the DID reviews, DIDPilot simply asks DID nodes to send them back.

 *"Maybe here could be perfect a little diagram"*